-A plate reinforcement for the left elbow of armour for the joust.
+A plate reinforcement for the left elbow of armor for the joust.

-Piece of armour covering the shoulder.
+Piece of armor covering the shoulder.
 Usually large, covering the upper 1/3 of the torso.

 Large, usually rectangular shield carried by infantrymen and frequently used in siege work to protect archers and crossbowmen.
 The largest were equipped with a prop to support them.

-Horse armour designed to protect the horse’s chest.
+Horse armor designed to protect the horse’s chest.
 See also bard, crinet, crupper, flanchard, shaffron.

 Pieces of Exchange

 See Exchange pieces.